waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **VERIFY PARTY/PC STATUS:** Before using the PC or party menu to deposit, withdraw, or switch a Pokémon, I must first verify the current composition of both my party and the relevant PC box to prevent hallucinations and wasted actions based on a faulty internal state.
 - **Proactive Automation:** I must not wait until a manual task becomes a major bottleneck before automating it.
 If I identify any repetitive, complex, or error-prone manual action, creating a tool or agent to handle it becomes an immediate high-priority task, superseding non-critical gameplay actions.
 Deferring automation is a strategic failure.
 - **Verify Location After Transitions:** After any map transition (entering/exiting a building or route), I MUST immediately verify my current map ID and coordinates from the Game State Information to prevent severe hallucinations about my location.

+# High-Priority Tasks
+- **CRITICAL:** The `select_move` tool is fundamentally broken.
+All attempts to fix it based on text parsing have failed.
+I must completely redesign and rebuild it from scratch.
+The new logic must be based on parsing the visual structure of the UI (e.g., the box borders) rather than unreliable text content.
+This task must be completed before attempting any major trainer battles where automation is critical.